a-b-street/abstreet/docs/design.md

 needs to be recomputed?
 How do we long-term serialize things like edits?
 How can they even refer to things by ID if the IDs could change?
 What IDs might change?

+Alright, now we can be concrete -- when we have a road edit, what can be affected?

+MAP LAYER:

+- the road struct state (just list of children, really)
+	- dont want to blindly run all the road making code, since it'd double-add stuff to intersection
+- delete old lanes, make new lanes
+	- how would IDs work? if we try to reuse the old ones, we might wind up with gaps, or overflowing available space.
+- trim lanes
+	- need to recalculate original lane_center_pts for all affected lanes in a certain direction. tricky since they're two-sided; have to restore just the original direction on it.
+- recalculate turns, for the two intersections
+	- same ID problem
+- recalculate some building front paths, maybe

+CONTROL LAYER:

+- recalculate two intersections

+SIM LAYER:

+- creating/deleting sidewalks is pretty easy
+- SimQueues are associated with turns and lanes, but easyish to create/delete later
+- should probably have a way to prevent mutations; maybe need to drain a lane of agents before changing it

+UI:

+- make a new DrawLane, DrawIntersection, etc
+- update quadtrees
+- would have to maybe update a bunch of plugin state (highlighting or floodfilling or something), but since we know road editor is active, is easy!

+Strategies:
+- testing via equivalence -- reload from scratch should be equal to live edits
+	- will IDs make this very tricky?
+- for things like sim and UI that hook on and have derived state, should we always kinda lazily grab DrawRoads, SimQueues, etc? or immediately plumb through deletes and inserts?
+- is there a way to programatically record data dependencies or kinda do FRPish stuff from the start?
+- could always blindly recalculate everything live, but man, that's gotta be slow
+- maybe change constructors that take full map into incremental "hey, this road exists!" mutations. then just need to introduce deletions. in other words, embrace incremental mutability.
+- assume the bbox doesn't change as a result of any edit

+the ID problem:
+- need determinism and deep equality checks for things. if we load a map from scratch with edits, vs do a live shuffle, the IDs wont match up if they use a slotmap.
+- can we refer to things in more stable ways; no LaneID, but RoadID+direction+offset. no Turn, but two... effectively lane IDs?
+- maybe we can combine these ideas; use nondet slotmaps, but when doing equality checks, dont use these IDs -- treat these IDs as memory addresses.
+  IDs for lookup and IDs for equality.
+- what're the different things that need this?
+	- stable objects: building, intersection, parcel, road
+	- malleable
+		- lane (road, direction, offset, lane type)
+		- turn (src lane, dst lane)
+			- recurse and refer to full lane descriptions, or their temporary ID?
+- ideally want to store things contiguously in memory
+- ideally want a compact, easy thing to type quickly to debug.
+- aka, ideally want a nice bijection from the persistent thing to numbers?
+- actually, if we "leave room for" enough lanes per road and turns per intersection to begin with...
+	- can just replace existing IDs when we change something
+	- still have to mark things dead
+	- still have to watch out for dangling references

+The changes needed:
+- figure out the ID problem
+- change existing code from big constructors to incremental adds
+	- exactly what layers and objects?
+- implement incremental deletes
+- try doing a live edit and comparing with from scratch

+Going to start implementing part of this in a branch, just to get more detail.

+- when there's a road edit, calculate the affected objects (road and all children, two intersections)
+- implement a sanity check to make sure no dangling ref to old IDs

+I think this is working so far.
+The vital question: is it too complicated?
+Is there a simpler way?
+- simpler idea: retain more raw data, violently destroy road and intersection and make from scratch
+	- problem: it'd percolate, we need to keep old connected roads the same
+- EVEN SIMPLER IDEA: stop trying to solve hard problems
+	- lane deletion is rare and a basemap-only edit; can mark it in the UI temporarily and omit in the next full load
+	- changing lane types is the main intended edit. what actual consequences does this have? filtering through the list earlier...
+		- change lane type
+		- recalculate all turns for two intersections
+			- the number of turns might go up or down
+		- control layer intersection policies then need updating
+		- sim needs to know about changed lanes and turns
+		- and a few easy edits in the UI layer too
+	- changing lane direction might be a little more complicated, but NOT BY MUCH

+so, I think the steps:
+- see what's useful from this branch, bring it to master (encapsulating the driving state stuff)
+- ditch TurnIDs; have a BTreeMap of src/dst (LaneID, LaneID)
+- add a mutate_lanes() and replace_turns() to all the appropriate layers